sciZer0/7/v/README.md

 And of course, Bitcoin, absolutely, isn't ultra sound money because there isn't any pre-programmed decrease of Circulating Supply.

 Plus, the Bitcoin blockchain has the irremovable fundamental flaws, including the awful Gini and highest inefficiency.
-As Vitalik said about the Gini, — <b>was Bitcoin really a fair launch considering how few people had a chance to even hear about it by the time 1/4 of the supply had already been handed out by the end of 2010?</b>
+As Vitalik said about the Gini of Bitcoin, — <b>was Bitcoin really a fair launch considering how few people had a chance to even hear about it by the time 1/4 of the supply had already been handed out by the end of 2010?</b>

 Importantly, lightning requires the regular user to either run a lightning node or trust the one who is running a lightning node, which respectively either won't work with the regular user  or — according to the main point of blockchain technology — is absurd.